Articles in this section

 What's the difference between a put and a call?

-If you’re trading equity options, a call gives you the right, but not the obligation, to buy a parcel of shares for a pre-determined exercise price on or before a pre-determined expiry date.
-A put is similar, except it gives you the right to sell the shares, rather than buy them.
+When trading equity options, a call option provides the holder with the right, but not the obligation, to buy a specified parcel of shares at a predetermined exercise price on or before a specified expiry date.
+A put option operates in a similar manner but grants the right to sell the underlying shares rather than purchase them.

-If you’re trading index options, you receive a cash payment if the underlying index has reached the exercise level on the expiry date.
-A call option pays if the index has climbed above the exercise level, while a put option pays if the index has fallen below that level.
+Trading index options involves cash settlement rather than the delivery of shares.
+A payment is made if the underlying index reaches the exercise level at the expiry date.
+A call option results in a payment where the index closes above the exercise level, while a put option results in a payment where the index closes below that level.

 Was this article helpful?